 Manipulation in relationships can occur in different forms.
 But the end objective is always the same – to gain power over the other person.
 If your partner is overly critical of anything and everything you do and displays passive-aggressive behaviour to convey their displeasure, you can be sure that it points to toxicity in your relationship.

-When a gaslighting spouse or partner denies the evident reality to riddle you with self-doubt, it is also a form of manipulation.
+When a gaslighting spouse or partner denies the evident reality to riddle you with self-doubt, and uses gaslighting phrases to unsettle you, it is also a form of manipulation.
 For instance, you tell your SO that they haven’t been pitching in with household responsibilities and they point-blank deny it, it’s a classic case of gaslighting.

 In the end, you may find yourself wondering if there is something you’re missing out on.
 Or feel frustrated by trying to get them to see the reality but to no avail.